roryk/bcbio.rnaseq/README.md

 ``bcbio.rnaseq`` at the project-summary.yaml file in your ``upload`` directory:

-    java -jar bcbio.rnaseq-0.1.0a.jar compare-bcbio-run /path/to/project_summary.yaml key
+    bin/bcbio-rnaseq --cores 1 /path/to/project_summary.yaml key

 where ``key`` is the field in the [metadata][metadata] entry you want to use as the two groups to compare to each other.
-You can provide multiple pairs of project_summary.yaml files and keys to run multiple analyses at the same time:

-    java -jar bcbio.rnaseq-0.1.0a.jar compare-bcbio-run /path/to/project_summary1.yaml key1 /path/to/project_summary2.yaml key2

-To run against the [SEQC][SEQC] data, you would download the [SEQC][SEQC] files, align them with [bcbio-nextgen][bcbio-nextgen] and point the ``bcbio.rnaseq`` to the results:
+To run against the [SEQC][SEQC] data, you would download the [SEQC][SEQC] files, align them with [bcbio-nextgen][bcbio-nextgen] and point the ``bcbio.rnaseq`` to the results with the `--seqc` flag set:

-    java -jar bcbio.rnaseq-0.1.0a.jar seqc-comparisons /path/to/project_summary.yaml key
+    bin/bcbio-rnaseq --seqc --cores 1 /path/to/project_summary.yaml key

 ## Adding new R-based DE callers